cvc5/cvc5/docs/api/java/java.rst

 Java API
 ========

-The Java API for cvc5 mostly mirrors the :doc:`C++ API <../cpp/cpp>` and supports operator overloading, iterators, and exceptions.
+The Java API of cvc5 mostly mirrors the :doc:`C++ API <../cpp/cpp>` and supports operator overloading, iterators, and exceptions.
 There are a few differences from the C++ API, such as using arbitrary-precision integer pairs, specifically, pairs of Java `BigInteger` objects, to represent rational numbers.
 The :doc:`quickstart guide <quickstart>` gives a short introduction, and more examples can be found `here <../../examples/examples.html>`_.

 For most applications, the `Solver <io/github/cvc5/Solver.html>`_ class is the main entry point to cvc5.
 The class hierarchy of `cvc5 package <io/github/cvc5/package-summary.html>`_ provides more details on the individual classes.